Izzahani/Image_Segmentation/README.md

 <p>There several steps need to be complete to build the model.</p>
 <p>1.
 Data Loading</p>
-  <ol>- Jn this project, I used operating system (os) to load the data by joining the dataset with train and test.</ol>
+  <ol>- In this project, I used operating system (os) to load the data by joining the dataset with train and test.</ol>
   <ol>- In order to upload the images of inputs and masks in the train and test dataset, I used opencv.
 In the coding, I also included the image's colour.
 For inputs, I set it to RGB and grayscale for masks. </ol>
   <ol>- I did the same procedure for testing data.</ol>